lzap/provisioning-compose/README.md

  ### Notifications local setup
  See notifications [section](/notifications_seed/README.md)

+### Connecting to Kafka

+Kafka advertises the connection (hostname and port) during session negotiation, therefore, it is necessary to change host resolution configuration in a way that "kafka" hostname resolves to the host that is hosting kafka containers.
+Typically:

+	cat /etc/hosts
+	127.0.0.1 kafka

+Change it accordingly if you running podman on a remote machine.
+The symptoms are that application (backend) is unable to connect to `kafka:9092` or `kafka:29092`.

 ### Live reloading for dev

 The backend container uses [CompileDaemon](github.com/githubnemo/CompileDaemon) for live reloading, it watches for changes, re-build and run the server when a change occurs.
 The frontend container uses webpack dev server hot reloading.